Freedom of religion in Australia: State and Territory level

 State and Territory legislation prohibits unfavourable treatment on the basis of an individual's personal characteristics, but to varying degrees and with varying detail.

 Personal characteristics includes religious beliefs or activities in anti-discrimination legislation for the majority of states, and as such these laws may be seen to support religious freedom by prohibiting unfair treatment using religion as a basis.
-Further, anti-discrimination acts States where religious beliefs and activities are protected include:
+Further, religious beliefs and activities are protected through anti-discrimination Acts in some states including: